ElexemSDdR/valen.dots/README.md

 ```

 ### Brave Browser
-The browser I use is Brave
+The browser I use is Brave.
+You also can visit [The Brave Browser](https://brave.com) official website
 ```bash
 # Install Brave via curl with one command
 curl -fsS https://dl.brave.com/install.sh | sh